jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 In text code there are several notations for parameter definitions and assignments call.
 The most common one is in a comma separated list.

-< I need to explain the difference between the term parameter and argument somewhere before this section >
+< I need to explain the difference between the term parameter and argument somewhere before this section. >

 #### Access Control